Skip to main content

 Certification

-According to the new institutional framework (law 4653/2020) procedures for internal evaluation and certification procedures are carried out by HEIs. or their academic units, while external evaluation and certification of quality assurance procedures by a five-member External Evaluation and Certification Committee (EEAP).
-This evaluation accompanies the existing procedures of internal and external evaluation, as well as the quality assurance and accreditation processes (law 4009/2011).
+According to the new institutional framework (l.
+4653/2020) HEIs and their academic units are responsible for conducting procedures for internal evaluation and certification procedures, while external evaluation and certification of quality assurance procedures are carried out by a five-member External Evaluation and Certification Committee (EEAP).
+This evaluation complements the existing internal and external evaluation procedures, as well as the quality assurance and accreditation processes.